MislavSag/CGSdash/README.md

       "MinMax"       = has_minmax,
       "Exuber"       = has_exuber,
       "Least Vol"    = has_lv,
-      "RiskComobo"   = has_riskcombo
+      "RiskCombo"   = has_riskcombo
     )

 ```

 10. Optionally, add alpha navtab panel to the app to explain alpha in detail.
-Steps to add slpha navtab panel to specific strategy are:
+Steps to add alpha navtab panel to specific strategy are:

 - Crete new R script with name alpha_{strteagy name}.R
 - Copy paste content from alpha_pra.R file.